snu-mllab/EMI/README.md

       python examples/trpo_emi_atari.py
 * The first run will end with no operations other than creating a config.
 Run the command again if you see the configuration message.

+## Acknowledgements

+This work was partially supported by Samsung Advanced Institute of Technology and Institute for Information & Communications Technology Planning & Evaluation (IITP) grant funded by the Korea government (MSIT) (No.2019-0-01367, BabyMind).

 ## License